SpencerDawson/coding-assignments-camping-world/README.md

 $ docker exec -it cw_php sh
 ```

+## Assumptions

+There are some assumptions made, simply for expediancy.
+Namely in the generation of records for campers and prices for uploads, the program assumes a given format, akin to the one provided.

 ## Regarding .env files

 .env files are stored in this project, as a sample only. files with sensitive information should never be shared in a repository and should be kept either locally or stored in a docker secret.